Skip to main content

 Not only will this give you great content for your website and social media feeds, it will help generate interest for the local community.

 Festivals and roadshows are fantastic opportunities to amplify your domestic marketing efforts.
-Think about creating special packages or discounts around them, or throw in some extras that might set you apart from your competition.
+Think about creating special local staycation packages or discounts around them, or throw in some extras that might set you apart from your competition.

 You may also want to contact local tour operators and activity-based companies to see if you can work together to create packages that appeal to your audience demographic.